 October 1st: Chinese communists under Mao Zedong proclaim victory and declare the People’s Republic of China.

-January: The People’s Republic of China and Soviet Union recognise Ho Chi Minh’s Democratic Republic of Vietnam.
+January: The People’s Republic of China and Soviet Union recognise Ho Chi Minh’s Democratic Republic of Vietnam (North Vietnam).

-January: China begins supplying Viet Minh with military advisors, artillery, weapons and equipment.
+January: China begins supplying the Viet Minh with military advisors, artillery, weapons and equipment.

 February: United States and Britain recognize Bao Dai‘s pro-French government based in Saigon.

 February: Viet Minh begins an offensive against French positions in northern Vietnam, close to the Chinese border.

 May 8th: US announces military and financial aid to the pro-French governments in Vietnam, Laos and Cambodia.

 July 26th: US provides $15 million to French forces in Vietnam.
 This aid increases rapidly as the war progresses.